dropcreations/mkvtagger/README.md

 ## __Features__

 - Adds official Matroska tags as well as unofficial custom tags.
-- Can add tag values as a single tag value and multiple tag values.
+- Can add tag values as a single tag value or multiple tag values.
 - Removes encoded date, writing application, writing library tags if you need.
 - Refer [here](https://www.matroska.org/technical/tagging.html) for official tag names.

 ## __How to use?__

-First of all clone this project or download the project as a zip file and extract it to your pc.
-Make sure you have installed __mkvpropedit__.
+First of all clone this project or download the project as a zip file and extract it to your pc (Windows users can see [Releases](https://github.com/dropcreations/mkvtagger/releases).
+Make sure you have __mkvpropedit__ in your system `PATH`.

 ```
-git clone https://github.com/dropcreations/MKV-Tagger.git && cd MKV-Tagger
+git clone https://github.com/dropcreations/mkvtagger.git && cd mkvtagger
 ```

-Install required modules for python (use `pip3` if `pip` doesn't work for you)
+Install required modules for python (use `pip3` if `pip` doesn't work for you), This program uses only one module from outside.

 ```
-pip install -r requirements.txt
+pip install rich
 ```

 You can add tags by a text file `.txt`.
 If you don't need a text file to add tags, you can simply add tags when console asked.
 If you're using a text file, text file's content must be formatted as below.

 ```
-.
 TAG NAME: TAG VALUE
 TAG NAME: TAG VALUE, TAG VALUE
 .
+.
 ```

-and use `-t` or `--tags` parameter as below.
+and use `-t` or `--tags` argument as below.

 ```
 python mkvtagger.py -t [text_file.txt] [inputs]